 Instead, He ordered His friends into their small boat and told them to set sail.
 He, Himself, would send the crowd home.
 He would soon follow.

-So, the historical record tells us that the disciples did just that: immediately onto Bethsaida they went.
-Around 3:00 am, the storm hit with waves nearly swamping their boat.
+So, the gospel record tells us that the disciples did just that: immediately onto Bethsaida they went, and around 3:00 am, the storm hit with waves nearly swamping their boat.
 They worked to steer to the other side of the sea, rowing for their lives.

 . . . but the wind was against them.